First Trip to Europe? Best Places to Visit (#1 May Surprise)

 Think of your first visit as a delicious introduction โ€“ not the whole feast.
 Bite into one or two countries, explore them well and leave yourself wanting more.

-We get the urge to do it all.
-On our first Europe vacation as a couple, I wanted to squeeze in multiple countries before we settled on just Portugal.
+We understand the temptation to do it all.
+On our first Europe vacation, I wanted to squeeze in multiple countries before we settled on just Portugal.
 In the end, slowing down was the best decision.

 Because itโ€™s not about ticking boxes.